morse-simulator/morse/doc/morse/user/middlewares/yarp.rst

 - ``component`` is the name of the component you want to invoke the service on.

 .. note::
-  Services that control the whole simulator belongs to the special component ``simulation``.
+  Services that control the whole simulator belong to the special component ``simulation``.

 - ``service``: the name of the request to invoke.
 - ``parameters`` (can be omitted if the request takes no argument): request